-When Saul came in the presence of Samuel, God spoke to His servant confirming that the tall handsome man standing before him was the one He had chosen to rule over Israel.
+When Saul came into the presence of Samuel, God spoke to His servant confirming that the tall handsome man standing before him was the one He had chosen to rule over Israel.
 Samuel invited Saul to the high place to eat with him and spend the day with him.
 Informing him that the donkeys that led Saul to Samuel had safely returned home to his father’s house.

 And to whom is all the desire of Israel turned, if not to you and your whole family line?1 Samuel 9:20

-Saul did not understand Samuel’s words instead cited the lowliness of his tribe.
+Saul did not understand Samuel’s words and instead cited the lowliness of his tribe.
 Samuel knew that Saul would lead the nation but Saul doubted himself and questioned if a Benjamite would be accepted by the nation given their dark past.
 Samuel asked Saul to dismiss his servants while he stayed back so that Samuel could give him a message from God.
 Samuel anointed Saul by pouring a flask of olive oil on his head.
 He gave him clear instructions that would act as indicators for Saul to know that God has begun His work in his life.
 Just as Samuel had said, Saul found two men looking for him at Rachael’s tomb, the men with three young goats, three loaves of bread and a skin of wine going to Bethel to worship God.
 And then Saul met with a procession of prophets coming down from the high place playing various instruments.
 At that moment the Spirit of God came upon him and he changed into a completely different person even prophesying along with the men of God.
-All the people who had known Saul were shocked seeing the transformation probably because a Benjamite was prophesying.
+All the people who had known Saul were shocked to see his transformation probably because a Benjamite was prophesying.

 Samuel summoned the people at Mizpah and revealed the king that God had chosen for them.
-Saul’s name was drawn from the lot but he was nowhere to be found as he had hidden himself among the supplies.
+Saul’s name was drawn from the lot but he was nowhere to be found as he had hidden among the supplies.
 When Saul did appear before the people they were happy with the decision as Saul being tall and handsome, had the appearance of a king that they wanted.
 Perhaps assigning a king by the means of lots brought legitimacy in the minds of people as they might have had trouble accepting Samuel’s decision of assigning a king from one of the lowest tribes.

 Then the people shouted, “Long live the king!1 Samuel 10:24

 Samuel explained the rights and duties that the post entailed and wrote them down on a scroll in the presence of the Lord.
-Thus the divorce papers were signed and Israel got their wish for some separation from God but time and time again they would run back to Him to save them from the misery the had brought upon themselves.
-Not everyone was onboard with the king that God had chosen perhaps due to the fact that the king was not selected from the prominent tribes but from the mischievous tribe of Benjamin as many were not happy with God’s decision.
+Thus the divorce papers were signed and Israel got their wish for some separation from God but time and time again they would run back to Him to save them from the misery they had brought upon themselves.
+Not everyone was on board with the king that God had chosen perhaps due to the fact that the king was not selected from the prominent tribes but from the mischievous tribe of Benjamin as many were not happy with God’s decision.

 - Why did God choose a tall and handsome man to be the first king of Israel?
 Are appearances important?
-Doesn’t God look at what’s the inside?
+Doesn’t God look at what’s on the inside?

 - Why give signs to Saul on his journey back?